MarkoBrie/Image-Classification-with-CNN-and-data-augmentation/README.md

-# Image-Classification-with-CNN-and-data-augmentation, NLP methods and LLM
+# Image and Text Classification with CNN and data augmentation, NLP methods and LLMs

 This project's objective is to train several CNN with data augmentation and without and classify images and text.
 And then evaluate the results.
 Tensorflow Keras libraries for data augmentation are used.